 Table salt, vinegar, and hydrogen peroxide is a pretty straightforward method of aging metal.
 It’s also one of the cheapest methods out there!

 - Place your metal bits in a plastic container and pour distilled vinegar covering the pieces.
 Then add a small amount of salt to its top and let it sit for a few hours!

 - Then take out the metal bits and, in a different container, sprinkle them with salt, add peroxide and watch them turn a brownish hue!

-- After the solution stopped bubbling(around 30 min), take the bits out using tongs and place them on a paper towel to dry.
+- After the solution stops bubbling(around 30 min), take the bits out using tongs and place them on a paper towel to dry.
 Usually, when using vinegar or salt, rusting takes days, but with oxygen in contact, metal bits react very quickly.

 How To Age Metal using burning off the finish/paint and bath of bleach, vinegar, or salty water